How SARS extracted my teeth in torture room — 28-yr-old generator repairer￼ - Realnews Magazine

 Arraignment for armed robbery

 The Police eventually filed a case of armed robbery against me before the State Magistrate’s Court.
 After my initial arraignment, I was denied bail because of the nature of the offence and remanded at Agodi Prison.
 I kept appearing in court but the witness who told the Police that I may have been one of the suspected armed robbers, refused to show up in court.
-I later learnt that he had relocated from the community and refused to come to court.
+I later learnt that he had relocated from the community and re